Slobodan Jovanović: Biography

 Slobodan Jovanović was born in Újvidék, Austria-Hungary (present-day Novi Sad, Serbia) on 3 December 1869 to politician Vladimir Jovanović and his wife Jelena.
 He was reportedly the first Serbian male to be named "Slobodan" (sloboda means "freedom" in Serbian), while his sister was named Pravda ("Justice").
-He received an excellent education in Belgrade, Munich, Zurich, and Geneva, where he graduated with a law degree.
+He received an excellent education in Belgrade, Munich, Zürich, and Geneva, where he graduated with a law degree.
 From 1890 to 1892, he took post-graduate studies in constitutional law and political science in Paris before entering the Serbian foreign service.
 In 1893 he was appointed political attaché with the Serbian mission to Constantinople, where he remained for a couple years.
 It was at this time that he began to write and have his articles on literary criticism published in various publications throughout the land.

 He eventually left the diplomatic service in favour of academia and literary pursuits and became a contributing author and literary critic for several notable newspapers of the time.
 In 1897 he was appointed professor at the University of Belgrade's Faculty of Law.
 During the Balkan Wars and the First World War he was the Head of Serbian War Office Press Bureau.
 In this period Jovanović became acquainted with Dragutin Dimitrijević Apis and wrote positively of him.
 Shortly after the foundation of the Kingdom of Serbs, Croats, and Slovenes, in 1920, Stojan Protić, acting as Prime Minister of the Temporary National Representation, appointed Jovanović as the President of a multi-ethnic constitutional drafting committee alongside Kosta Kumanudi, Bogumil Vošnjak, Ladislav Polić, and Lazar Marković which later that year presented the first draft of what would later become the Vidovdan Constitution.

 For more than four decades, Jovanović taught at the law faculty gaining a reputation as an authority on constitutional law and Serbian language and literature.
 He was Rector of the University of Belgrade on two separate occasions and Dean of Faculty of Law.
 Jovanović joined the Serbian Royal Academy in 1908, and was its President from 1928 to 1931.
 He was also a correspondent member of the Yugoslav Academy of Sciences and Arts in Zagreb from 1927.